combinatorylogic/soc/HLS.md

 It's planned to add support for:

 * Accessing the system memory (including everything mapped)
-* Integer division (both pipelined and FSM) and floating point (pipelined)
+* Floating point (pipelined and FSM)
 * Shared ALU inference (FSM only)
-* Arbitrary bit widths arithmetic
+* Arbitrary bit widths arithmetic (part done, need a cost model and parametric complex ops)
 * Explicit vector operations
 * Structures (both as registers and as a RAM datatype)
 * Accessing the I/O pins directly